pwarren/pwarren.github.io/radio/_posts/2014-09-14-Mt-Stromlo.md

 By that time I was getting a bit cool, a stiff westerly had come up and the sun had just about gone!
 All up 11 QSOs, in 1h45m on the hill.
 Thanks to all the chasers!

+Sillily, I didn't take any photos this time!
+Too busy thinking about radios!
+Next time I'll try and remember!